 What Is a Merchant Account?

-A merchant account is a bank account established by a business to allow the business to accept payments from customers by credit and/or debit cards.
-The merchant account also includes an agreement between the bank, the retailer involved, and the payment processor for settlement of the debit or credit card transaction.
+A merchant account is a business account through a bank or merchant service provider that allows the business to accept payments from customers by credit and debit cards.
+The merchant account also includes an agreement between the payment processor and the retailer involved for settlement of the debit or credit card transaction.

 For start-ups, very small businesses, or home-based businesses, it is not always a given that your business will be granted a merchant account.
 It may be best to apply for merchant account status with the bank with which you already do business.
 Banks view granting a merchant account as an extension of credit and will evaluate your business as such.
-Your business generally has to have been in business for up to 2 years.
+Your business generally must have been in business for about six months.

 With all of these requirements, however, the usual reason a bank will deny your application for a merchant account is bad credit.
 Since the bank views granting a merchant account as an extension of credit, your credit report must be good, your credit score high, and your presentation to the bank excellent.
-When you develop your business plan as a start-up or home business, you should devote a section to obtaining merchant status.
+When you develop your business plan as a start-up, you should devote a section to obtaining merchant status.